 Some degree of spasticity can provide benefit, particularly for people who experience significant leg weakness.
 The spasticity gives their legs some rigidity, making it easier for them to stand, transfer, or walk.
 The goal of treatment for these individuals is to relieve the spasticity sufficiently to ensure comfort and prevent complications, without taking away the rigidity they need to function.

-Because spasticity varies so much from person to person, it must be treated on an individual basis and demands a true partnership between the person with MS, physician, nurse, physical therapist and occupational therapist.
-Treatment begins with the physician recommending ways to relieve the symptoms, including exercise, medication, changes in daily activities or combinations of these methods.
-The physician will track the progress and make referrals to other health professionals such as occupational and physical therapists
+, physical and occupational therapy.
+Because spasticity varies so much from person to person, it must be treated on an individual basis and demands a true partnership between the person with MS and his or her healthcare team (e.g. physician, nurse, physician assistant, physical therapist and occupational therapist).
+Left untreated, spasticity can lead to serious complications, including contractures (frozen or immobilized joints) and pressure sores

 .
 Since these complications also act as spasticity triggers, they can set off a dangerous escalation of symptoms.